Business Items

 Frequently Asked Questions

-You will travel with your classmates, approximately 10-25 students per class and 1-2 Westminster faculty members who will teach the class and accompany the group.
+You will travel with your classmates, approximately 10–25 students per class and 1–2 Westminster faculty and staff members who will teach the class and accompany the group.
+Students will share rooms at hotels or homestays, typically with 2–4 people per room.

-The Registrar’s Office will enroll you in the course you are placed into for either Fall 2026 or Spring 2027.
+The Registrar’s Office will enroll you in the course you are placed into for either Fall or Spring Semester.

 Access to plant-based foods or accommodating other dietary preferences abroad will vary depending on the location.
 Most dietary preferences can be accommodated.
-Vegans will have the most difficulty and your diet may be more limited than it is in the United States.
-Students are encouraged to be flexible while traveling and consider relaxing your diet while abroad.
+Vegan diets tend to be the most difficult to accommodate—your diet may be more limited than it is in the United States.
+Consider relaxing your diet, if possible, while abroad.
 If you have a special diet due to a medical condition, please contact Disability Services to request accommodations.

 “Traveling ... was life changing and a really transformative experience.
 Not only did I get to meet and connect with some really amazing Westminster students, being able to explore the inner workings of these countries was something I will never forget.”